codacy/chart/docs/maintenance/database.md

 Migrating databases between pods is a straightforward process with 3 steps:

 1. Dump the databases to a dump file.
-2. Apply the dump file.
+1. Apply the dump file.
-3. Delete the dump file.
+1. Delete the dump file.

 You will have to dump all the following databases:

 1.  accounts
-2.  analysis
+1.  analysis
-3.  filestore
-4.  jobs
+1.  jobs
-5.  metrics
+1.  metrics
-6.  results
+1.  results

 ## Requirements